 - Drain the potatoes and rutabaga, nutmeg, white pepper, mutton stock, butter and cream, and mash to a creamy consistency.
 Salt to taste.

 - Take the sheeps head out of the pan and serve immediately with the mashed potatoes and rutabaga.

-In other recipes or smalahove related dishes they will utilise the brain by scooping it out and frying it in oil.
+In other recipes (or smalahove-related dishes) they will utilise the brain by scooping it out and frying it in oil.
 In fact, fried smalahove is equally as popular as boiled.

 Once you have cooked your smalahove you can serve it to your guests (make sure to warn them first!), with a glass of Akvavit, a Scandinavian spirit.

 How to eat Smalahove